river-ceanne/city_explorer_react/README.md

 #### `<App>`

-Number and name of feature:
+Number and name of feature: Refactoring <App> with above tree

-Estimate of time needed to complete: 15 minutes
+Estimate of time needed to complete: 30 minutes

 Start time: 9AM

-Finish time: 9:15AM
+Finish time: 9:30AM

-Actual time needed to complete: 10 mins
+Actual time needed to complete: 30 mins

 #### `<Header>`

-Number and name of feature: 10 mins
+Number and name of feature: Add <Header> to own file

-Estimate of time needed to complete: 15 minutes
+Estimate of time needed to complete: 10 mins

-Start time: 9AM
+Start time: 9:30AM

-Finish time: 9:15AM
+Finish time: 9:40AM

 Actual time needed to complete: 10 mins

 #### `<SearchForm>`

-Number and name of feature:
+Number and name of feature: API calls - getting response to App Parent

-Estimate of time needed to complete: 15 minutes
+Estimate of time needed to complete: 1 hour

-Start time: 9AM
+Start time: 9:40AM

-Finish time: 9:15AM
+Finish time: 11:40AM

-Actual time needed to complete: 10 mins
+Actual time needed to complete: 2 hours

 #### `<Map>`

-Number and name of feature:
+Number and name of feature: Add and modify <Map> to own page + display API data

-Estimate of time needed to complete: 2 hours
+Estimate of time needed to complete: 1 hours

-Start time: 9AM
+Start time: 11:40AM

-Finish time: 9:15AM
+Finish time: 1:40PM

-Actual time needed to complete: 3 hours
+Actual time needed to complete: 2 hours

 #### `<SearchResults>`

-Number and name of feature:
+Number and name of feature: Add and modify <SearchResults> to own page

-Estimate of time needed to complete: 2 hours
+Estimate of time needed to complete: 1 hours

-Start time:
+Start time: 6PM

-Finish time:
+Finish time: 7PM

-Actual time needed to complete: 2 hours
+Actual time needed to complete: 1 hours

 #### `<Result>`

-Number and name of feature:
+Number and name of feature: Add each API result like <Result> as <Yelp>,<Weather>,<Events>,<Movies> - and display results

 Estimate of time needed to complete: 2 hours

-Start time:
+Start time: 7PM

-Finish time:
+Finish time: 12PM

 Actual time needed to complete: 5 hours

+### `Part 3 - Feature Tasks - (Lab - 14)`

+Finishing and polishing the application by completeing other unchecked tasks and adding SCSS for page styling.

+#### `Adding SCSS`

+Number and name of feature: SCSS

+Estimate of time needed to complete: 3 hours

+Start time: 10AM

+Finish time: 1PM

+Actual time needed to complete: 3 hours